swvincent/SoundOffDrill/README.md

 # SoundOffDrill

-This is a computerized blending drill inspired by the Orton-Gillingham approach to reading instruction.
-It is still a work in progress.
+This was planned to be a computerized blending drill inspired by the Orton-Gillingham approach to reading instruction.
+I never finished it and have no plans to pick it back up.

-It is developed in conjunction with my wife Doris L. Vincent, M.S.
+It was being developed in conjunction with my wife Doris L. Vincent, M.S.
 CCC-SLP who is trained in the Orton-Gillingham approach.

-More information will be available on my website when the project is released.
+She found something else that worked so I moved on to other projects :-)